elsgaard/glec/README.md

 ✨ Features

  🗳️ Leader election via Raft consensus
  ⚙️ Lightweight

-🌐 Exposes a simple JSON HTTP API for status and coordination

-🔄 Automatic re-election on failure
+ 🌐 Exposes a simple JSON HTTP API for status and coordination 🔄 Automatic re-election on failure
  📦 Pure Go with no external dependencies

+ 🚀 Use Cases
+ Microservices needing a single active instance (e.g. cron manager, queue processor) Cluster coordination or distributed lock leaders Learning and experimenting with Raft elections in Go